rindow/rindow-clblast/README.md

 - Windows 10

 AMD GPU/APU drivers for windows are including OpenCL drivers.
+Intel Integrated GPU for windows are including OpenCL drivers.
-Probably you can use Intel OpenCL dirivers.
+Or you can use Intel OpenCL dirivers.
 Intel OpenCL drivers can be downloaded from site https://software.intel.com/content/www/us/en/develop/articles/opencl-drivers.html

 Recommend environment
 =====================